Solo Leveling season 1

 The story takes place in a world where there are passages called "Gates" that connect another dimension to the present world, and where people with special abilities called "Hunters" exist.
 One day, Sung Jin-woo, the lowest-ranked Hunter, known as the weakest weapon of humanity, suddenly gains the power to "level up" on his own.

 Crunchyroll streams the series worldwide except in East Asia.
 The first episode was screened in Tokyo, Seoul, Los Angeles, India, and Europe in December 2023.

-The opening theme song is "Level" performed by SawanoHiroyuki[nZk] and Tomorrow X Together, while the ending theme song is "Request" performed by Krage.
+The opening theme song is "Level" performed by SawanoHiroyuki[nZk]: Tomorrow X Together, while the ending theme song is "Request" performed by Krage.
 Crunchyroll licensed the series outside of Asia.
 Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand).